adrien1018/beta-tetris/README.md

 | 95th percentile | 773,280 | 1,398,020 | 1,293,500 | 2,220,560 | 125,400 |
 | 99th percentile | 816,940 | 1,458,440 | 1,352,620 | 2,271,640 | 186,600 |

 Note that this statistics is collected using the same RNG used in training.
 The average score will be slightly higher on the real NES RNG.
+For example, the average of Human Possible format on NES RNG is 1,149,681.